physicsml/physicsml-archive/develop/content/tensor_networks.md

 The weight vector @@W@@ contain the actual parameters of the model to be learned.
-The clever thing about kernel learning is although the inputs enter non-linearly via the feature map @@\Phi@@, the weights @@W@@ enter *linearly*.
-The model is just a linear classifier in feature space, and the number of weights is determined by the dimensionality of the feature space (the target space of @@\Phi@@).
+The clever thing about kernel learning is although the inputs enter non-linearly via the feature map @@\Phi@@, the weights @@W@@ enter *linearly* &mdash; the model is just a linear classifier in feature space.
+The number of weights is determined by the dimensionality of the feature space (the target space of @@\Phi@@).
-A higher-dimensional feature space may yield a more powerful model, but also requires optimizing more weights.
+A higher-dimensional feature space can produce a more powerful model, but also requires optimizing more weights.
 In some common approaches, the number of weight parameters to optimize can be exponentially big or even infinite.

 But this smells like a perfect problem for tensor networks: finding the best set of linear weights in an exponentially big space.

-To obtain a weight vector with a structure like that of a quantum wavefunction, that is, suitable for a tensor network approximation as in physics, recall that combining independent quantum systems corresponds to taking a tensor product of their respective state spaces.
+To obtain a weight vector with a structure like a quantum wavefunction, and suitable for the tensor network approximations used in physics, recall that combining independent quantum systems corresponds to taking a tensor product of their state spaces.
 For a feature map mimicking this rule, first map each component @@x\_j@@ of the input vector @@\mathbf{x}@@ into a small d-dimensional vector via a *local feature map* @@\phi(x\_j)@@.
 Then combine these local feature vectors using a tensor product: